ajaxray/magic/README.md

-Magic - PSR 11 compliant tiny Dependency Injection Container
+Magic - tiny Dependency Injection Container for PHP 8
 =========================

+A Dependency Injection Container
 Made for fun and exploring PHP Reflection features.
+But it does what it claims.

 Features
 --------

-* PSR-4 autoloading compliant structure
 * Compatible with [PSR-11: Container interface](https://www.php-fig.org/psr/psr-11/)
-* Made for PHP7.4 / PHP8
+* Made for PHP8
+* Service binding by Class, Interface or anonymous functions
 * Resolve dependencies using:
   - Auto-wiring by class/interface name
   - Mapped Name/identifier of a service